xfbs/tmux-rs/docs/index.md

 }
 ```

 This is a pretty simple example, but things can get a lot worse.
 My main concern was losing information from named constants like `COLOUR_FLAG_256`.
-Having that being translated to `0x1000000` is an example of the kind of information loss that happens during the transpilation process.
+Having that translated to `0x1000000` is an example of the kind of information loss that frequently happens during the transpilation process.

+There are a lot of casts to `libc::c_int` polluting the code as well.
+I suspect this is to handle [C's integer promotion rules](https://stackoverflow.com/a/46073296).
+Most of them are completely unnecessary when operating on literals in Rust.

 I spent quite a lot of time manually refactoring the shitty Rust code to less shitty Rust code, but I kept finding myself having to look at the original C code to understand the program's intent.
 Here's a cleaned up Rust version of that function.
 Still not perfect, but much better in my opinion: